 Foam Series: Selecting the Right Marine Interior Foam

-While exterior cushions are all about being waterproof or water draining, interior cushions are much more focused on comfort, durability and one very important factor: antimicrobial.
-There are two types of foam that we recommend for use inside boat cabins: Sailrite® CushionRite™ Dry Fast foam and antimicrobial polyurethane foam.
+While exterior cushions are all about being waterproof or water draining, interior cushions should be much more comfortable, durable and antimicrobial.
+We recommend two types of foam for use inside boat cabins: Sailrite® CushionRite™ Dry Fast foam and antimicrobial polyurethane foam.
 Let’s go over when to use each type of foam in different circumstances.

 Wet vs. Dry Cabin